khansaadbinhasan/khansaadbinhasan.github.io/_posts/2019-02-08-What-are-Quantum-Computers?.md

 2. The observation made on system in superposed state will be sometimes a and sometimes b, according to a probability law depending on the relative weights of A and B in the superposition process.[1]

 To get a better understanding of quantum superposition, you may want to look at the accompanying video for the [quantum superposition wiki page](https://en.wikipedia.org/wiki/Quantum_superposition), I find that video very helpful to understand quantum superposition.
-If you are still having trouble here is a [great video](https://www.youtube.com/watch?v=hkmoZ8e5Qn0) that explains quantum superposition
+If you are still having trouble here is a [great video](https://www.youtube.com/watch?v=hkmoZ8e5Qn0) that explains quantum superposition or look at this [question](https://www.quora.com/Do-quantum-objects-actually-exist-in-multiple-states-at-once-when-unobserved-or-is-this-some-analogy-of-some-kind) to further clear your understanding

 **Quantum Entanglement** is one of the most fascinating quantum phenomenon, It is one of the reasons that Einstein was skeptical of Quantum mechanics and led him to call it "spooky action at a distance".